-Fall is not canceled in 2020!
-We reorganized our top 20 activities by those that you can still take advantage of in 2020 while social distancing and the events that are on hold until 2021.
+We reorganized our top 18 activities by those that you can still take advantage of in 2021 while social distancing.
+Some other annual events are either canceled, downsized or still to be determined.

 With Nantucket being so seasonal, many people think the island shuts down after August, but au contraire!
 The island’s outdoor activities continue week after week and we typically enjoy fantastic weather in September and early October.
 Most restaurants and shops stay open until Columbus Day, with many staying open much longer.
 The beaches remain fabulous as the water and weather temperature stay warm but the crowds thin.

 Accommodations are much easier to come by and if you’re considering a last-minute trip, call us today to find out which of our properties are available this fall in Nantucket.

 Here are Fisher Real Estate’s top 18 fall activities to look forward on Nantucket, this year and beyond!

 Danno Lynch loves to golf in the fall.
 He says, “the light in the fall really makes for an extremely aesthetic golfing experience.
 The golf courses on island really pop and add incredible shadows.”
 Visit the public (and exceptional!)
 Miacomet Golf Club which is open year-round.
 They only close for inclement weather like frost or snow.
 Call them at 508-325-0333.
 Finally, Siasconset Golf Club, also known as “Skinner’s,” will stay open through Columbus Day and weather permitting may stay open until the end of the month.
 Call Skinner’s at 508-257-6596 for current hours (tee times are first come, first serve).